 Figure 4.
 Overall differences in predictive fit between the GAMYE and SLOPE and GAMYE and GAM for Barn Swallow and 8 other selected species.
 Species short forms are WOTH = Wood Thrush (Hylocichla mustelina), RTHU = Ruby-throated Hummingbird (Archilochus colubris), PISI = Pine Siskin (Spinus pinus), Cooper’s Hawk (Accipiter cooperii), CHSW = Chimney Swift (Chaetura pelagica), CCLO = Chestnut-collared Longspur (Calcarius ornatus), CAWR = Carolina Wren (Thryothorus ludovicianus), CAWA = Canada Warbler (Cardellina canadensis), MAKE = American Kestrel (Falco sparverius).

 Figure 5.
-Decomposition of the survey-wide population trajectory for Barn Swallow from the GAMYE, showing the full trajectory (“Including Year Effects”, Ns,t) and the isolated smooth component (“Smooth Only”, Ngs,t), which can be used to estimate population trends that are less sensitive to the particular year in which they are estimated.
+Decomposition of the survey-wide population trajectory for Carolina Wren (Thryothorus ludovicianus), from the GAMYE, showing the full trajectory (“Including Year Effects”, Ns,t) and the isolated smooth component (“Smooth Only”, Ngs,t), which can be used to estimate population trends that are less sensitive to the particular year in which they are estimated.
+The stacked dots along the x-axis indicate the approximate number of BBS counts used in the model; each dot represents 50 counts.

 Figure 6.
 Sequential, short-term trend estimates for Wood Thrush (Hylocichla mustelina) in Canada from three alternative modeling approaches, and their comparison to the IUCN trend criteria for “Threatened” (in orange) and “Endangered” (in Red).
 Trends estimated from the decomposed trajectory of the GAMYE that include only the smooth component (in blue) are more stable between sequential yearly estimates than trends from either the GAMYE that include the year-effects or the SLOPE model that has been used to estimate BBS trends since 2011.

 Figure 7.
 Predicted survey-wide population trajectories from four models applied to the Barn Swallow data from the BBS.
+The stacked dots along the x-axis indicate the approximate number of BBS counts used in the model; each dot represents 50 counts.

 Figure 8.
 Annual differences in predictive fit between the GAMYE and SLOPE (blue) and the GAMYE and DIFFERENCE model (red).